In a 1997 interview, Don DeLillo said,

 Things like the toxic cloud, or The Airborne Toxic Event, and the TV and radio often seem to be characters on the same level as the human beings.
 Voices from the TV and radio enter the narrative along with “living” voices.
 In a conventional novel, the interruptions or obstacles presented by nonhuman elements are ignored.

 TV and radio voices are placed on the same level as other voices because mediated reality is as real as unmediated reality.
+Actually, there is no unmediated reality.
 Thus “the most photographed barn in America” is famous just because it has been photographed.
 People travel long distances to see the “real” barn.
 The simulacrum exists on the same ontological level as the original.
 This is known as hyperreality.
 From the Stanford Encyclopedia of Philosophy:

 Hyperreality is closely related to the concept of the simulacrum: a copy or image without reference to an original.
 In postmodernism, hyperreality is the result of the technological mediation of experience, where what passes for reality is a network of images and signs without an external referent, such that what is represented is representation itself.
 In Symbolic Exchange and Death (1976), Jean Baudrillard uses Lacan’s concepts of the symbolic, the imaginary, and the real to develop this concept while attacking orthodoxies of the political Left, beginning with the assumed reality of power, production, desire, society, and political legitimacy.
 Baudrillard argues that all of these realities have become simulations, that is, signs without any referent, because the real and the imaginary have been absorbed into the symbolic.